jayunit100/enhancements/keps/sig-network/20200204-network-policy-tests.md

 status: implementable
 ---

-Special thanks to members of the Calico community, Sedef Saavas, and others for helping to vet this proposal.
+Special thanks to members of the Calico community, Abishek Raut (vmware), Sedef Saavas (vmware), Lui Zang (google) and others for helping with this proposal.

 # Homogenizing and expanding NetworkPolicy tests while reducing their complexity